-If you are subscribed to the Xbox Live Service and are using Xbox One a lot, I am sure you already have been spammed with messages which are spam.
+If you are subscribed to the Xbox Live Service and use Xbox One a lot, I am sure you already have been spammed with messages which are spam.
 Surprisingly, these messages aren’t coming from Bots but instead real accounts with zero gaming experience.
 The issue is for real, and Reddit is all filled up with these messages.
+Here is how to send a surprising Message to Spam Bots on Xbox that they would quit.

 Send this Message to Spam Bots on Xbox Live to make them Quit.

-When using Xbox App on Windows 10 or on Xbox each of the messages sent has an option to report.
+When using the Xbox App on Windows 10 or Xbox, each of the messages sent has an option to report.
 That is what you should be using instead of reporting the whole account for now.
 Microsoft is aware of the issue and is already working on the problem, but it’s not going to be comfortable with an actual user logged into the account.

 In case the messages from the fake user continue to pour in, you can block the user, and get rid of it.
 The second and enjoyable way to do is to send them a little threating message.
 Once you realize that it’s a spam message, send them this text back: